Goebbels children: Last days

 As the Red Army moved closer at the end of January 1945, Goebbels ordered that his family be moved from the Lanke estate to the relative safety of Schwanenwerder.
 From there, the children would soon hear the rumble of artillery in the east, and wonder why rain never followed the "thunder".

 By 22 April 1945, the day before the Red Army entered the outskirts of Berlin, the Goebbels moved their children into the Vorbunker, connected to the lower Führerbunker under the Reich Chancellery garden in central Berlin.
+He and Magda may have previously discussed suicide and the fate of their young children in a long meeting on the night of 27 January.
 Hitler and a few personnel were staying in the Führerbunker to direct the final defence of Berlin.
 German Red Cross leader SS-Gruppenführer Karl Gebhardt wanted to take the children out of the city with him, but was dismissed.

 General Bernd Freytag von Loringhoven later described the children as "sad", but nurse Erna Flegel, with whom they had much contact in the bunker, characterised them as "charming" and "absolutely delightful".
 They are reported to have played with Hitler's dog Blondi during their time in the bunker complex, where they slept in a single room.
 While many reports suggest there were three separate bunk beds, secretary Traudl Junge insisted there were only two.
 The children are said to have sung in unison while in the bunker, performing for both Hitler and the injured Robert Ritter von Greim, as well as having been conducted in play-song by pilot Hanna Reitsch.
 Junge said she was with the children on the afternoon of 30 April, when Hitler and Eva Braun killed themselves.